The objective of this article is to acquaint readers with the factors that make for clean and sober goal achievement in substance abuse recovery.

 By: Susan Adams, M. Ed.

-Recovery Predictors in the Treatment of Substance Abuse
+Recovery Achievements In The Treatment Of Substance Abuse

 It would seem logical to state that the more severe the addiction history, the more difficult it is for people to maintain long-term abstinence.
 However, the research has found that the more problems that have been incurred by users of either alcohol or drugs, the more likely these people are to achieve abstinence over time.
 It is the people who don't perceive that their problem is serious who are more apt to relapse frequently.